6 Foods to Prevent Gray Hair

-Grey and white hair is, in fact, a lack of pigmentation and melanin.
-In effect, grey or white hair is actually clear hair and only appears grey because of the way that light is refracted from it.
-So now you know that too.
+There really is nothing more frustrating than uncovering one strand of gray hair that seems to have suddenly appeared on your head.
+It's like that uninvited party guest who just doesn't seem to get the hint!
+Gray and white hair is, in fact, a lack of pigmentation and melanin.
+In effect, gray or white hair is actually clear hair and only appears gray because of the way that light is refracted from it.
+So now you know that!

 Chickpeas contain some of the highest concentrations of vitamin B9.
 A cup of them packs a whopping 1,114 micrograms of B-9, nearly three times the RDA of 400 micrograms.

-Low levels of vitamin B12 can lead to fatigue, shortness of breath, and yes, dry, thinning and prematurely grey hair.
-You can keep your B12 levels topped up by consuming lots of eggs, cheese, milk and chicken.
-"We know that stress uses up vitamin B, and some studies have shown that taking large doses of certain B vitamins (B6, B12, folic acid) have begun to reverse the process of greying in three months," says trichologist Sara Allison.
+Low levels of vitamin B12 can lead to fatigue, shortness of breath, and yes, dry, thinning, and prematurely gray hair.
+You can keep your B12 levels topped up by consuming lots of eggs, cheese, milk, and chicken.
+"We know that stress uses up vitamin B, and some studies have shown that taking large doses of certain B vitamins (B6, B12, folic acid) have begun to reverse the process of graying in three months," says trichologist Sara Allison.
 "The hairs revert to white when the vitamins are stopped."

 Lentils are also a great source of B9.
 As with vitamin B12, B9 helps with the production of DNA and RNA.
 It's also necessary for red blood cell production and plays a vital role in the production of methionine, an amino acid important for retaining hair color.